carterbush/steam-game-library-analyser/README.md

 ## Possible Improvements and known issues

 - API Pagination (user accounts with a huge library have a correspondingly huge amount of games and the application does not like the giant payload)
+- API design is pretty rough, without any metadata on responses or designed very defensively
-- Error handling is primitive
+- Error handling is primitive at best
 - Some of the front-end styling is pretty rough (that's timeboxing for you!)
+- Deployment configuration is half in configuration files, half configured in my Vercel account.
+It would be nicer for it to be all configuration